JIMBLYB/Tinkering_Graphics_Teams/Contract #5/README.md

 ## Setup
 The project **requires** the **pygame** module installed on whichever environment you run this on
 ## Usage
 Put an image named "_pic.jpg_" into the same directory as the python script, then run the script.
+There is a default 'pic.jpg', that will need to be saved over if you want to use your own image.
 If it worked then it should open a pygame window with the image you saved shown on it.
 The output images are saved to the same directory as the original image